A Complete Guide to San Marino

 jana meerman san marino-40

 Welcome to San Marino, the world's oldest republic and the fifth-smallest country in the world.
-This little microstate is surrounded entirely by Italy, located near the east coast, about half an hour's drive from nearby Rimini, Italy.
+This little microstate is surrounded entirely by Italy, located near the east coast, about half an hour's drive from nearby Rimini on the Italian coast.

 I didn't really have any expectations for my visit to San Marino - my 67th country - but was honestly blown away.
 There is so much to discover and explore in this beautiful historic place.
 San Marino became independent from the Roman Empire in 301, so it's been around for a really, really long time!
 It's played many roles throughout its long history, including rejecting the Papal State in 1291, and it also protected up to 100,000 Italian refugees during the Second World War, which is considerable given that it only has about 30,000 citizens and they reckon less than half of that during the wartime.

 All that to say, I really recommend a visit to San Marino while you're in Italy.
-You can visit it on a day trip from Rimini or drive through if you have a car, but in my opinion at least a night or two is warranted to really get to explore the city of San Marino in the country of San Marino to its full extent.
+You can visit it on a day trip from Rimini or drive through if you have a car, but in my opinion at least a night or two is warranted to really get to explore San Marino to its full extent.

 How to Get to San Marino